ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

 ```

 To summarize and order the feature interaction values, please run the script Sum_SHAP_interaction.py.
 The path contains all the interaction value files output from the above script.
-Example interaction files can be found in the folder [/SHAP/Example_data/Interaction_files](https://github.com/ShiuLab/Manuscript_Code/tree/master/2023_Ath_multi-omics/SHAP/Example_data/Interaction_files)
+Example interaction files can be found in the folder [/SHAP/Example_data/Interaction_files](https://github.com/ShiuLab/Manuscript_Code/tree/master/2023_Ath_multi-omics/SHAP/Example_data/Interaction_files), where only interaction values among 30 features in two individuals were kept.

 ```
 python Sum_SHAP_interaction.py -path ./ -save Summarized_and_ordered_interactions